Dav0ud/imagegridviewer/README.md

     venv\Scripts\activate
     ```

-3. Install the dependencies:
+3. Install the required dependencies:
     ```bash
-    # This will install PySide6
+    # Install runtime dependencies (PySide6)
     pip install -r requirements.txt
     ```

+4. For development or running tests, install the development dependencies:
+    ```bash
+    # Install development dependencies (pytest, pytest-qt)
+    pip install -r requirements-dev.txt
+    ```

 ---

 ## Usage

-Run the application from the command line, providing a prefix for the image files and optionally a file containing the suffixes.
+Run the application from the root of the project directory.
+Provide a prefix for the image files and, optionally, a file containing the suffixes.

-    # Run from the root of the project directory
+    ```bash
     python3 -m src.igridvu.cli <image_prefix> [suffix_file] [--columns N]
+    ```

 ### Arguments:
 *   `image_prefix`: The common prefix for the image files.
 This can be just a name prefix (e.g., `image_`) or include a path (e.g., `path/to/my_data/run_1_`).